Chayank-S/Internship-2021-Chayank/slackedit.md

 		-	only saves that specific part/chunks to the cloud storage.
 -   **Indexer**
 	- responsible for updating the internal database when it receives the notification from the watcher
 	- receives the URL of the chunks from the chunker along with the hash and updates the file with modified chunks.
-Indexer communicates with the Synchronization Service using the Message Queuing Service, once the chunks are successfully submitted to the cloud Storage.
+	- Indexer communicates with the Synchronization Service using the Message Queuing Service.
+-   **Internal database**
--   **Internal database**  store all the files and chunks information, their versions, and their location in the file system.
+	- store all the files and chunks information, their versions, and their location in the file system.

 ### Discuss The Other Components